-Michael K. Jones is a partner in the Intellectual Property Transactions and Rights Management Practice Group of Pepper Hamilton LLP, resident in the Philadelphia office.
+Michael K. Jones is a partner in the Intellectual Property Department, and is a co-vice chair of the Intellectual Property Transactions and Rights Management Practice Group of Pepper Hamilton LLP, resident in the Philadelphia office.

-In addition to being a member of the firm’s Intellectual Property Practice Group, Mr. Jones also is a member of the firm’s Sustainability, CleanTech and Climate Change Team; Food and Beverage Industry Group; Life Sciences Practice Group; Medical Device Group; and Veterans Affinity Group.
+In addition to being a member of the firm’s Intellectual Property Practice Group, Mr. Jones also is a member of the firm’s Technology Group; Defense Industry Team; Sustainability, CleanTech and Climate Change Team; Energy Industry Group; Food and Beverage Industry Group; Life Sciences Practice Group; Medical Device Group; Emerging Company Program; and Veterans Affinity Group.

 Mr. Jones joined Pepper from Woodcock Washburn LLP in Philadelphia, where he was a partner.
 Before earning his law degree, he was a patent agent with that firm.
 Earlier in his career, he was an engineer for more than ten years with the Naval Surface Warfare Center – Ship Systems Engineering Station.
 From a technology standpoint, Mr. Jones’ practical experience as an engineer is a valuable asset in his legal practice.
 His experience as a practicing engineer also helped him to gain a recognition and appreciation into the business forces that help drive various business decisions and, as an intellectual property lawyer, Mr. Jones uses that experience to consult and advise clients regarding various intellectual property issues.